ablakerose/sinatra-habit-tracker-app/Notes-explanations.md

 #params
 the container/vehicle that is passed in by the user.
 Its a hash.
 Like a bus that goes back and forth from the views to the controllers.
 The passengers are the emails and carries

+#FORMS
+within a form, the "class" refers to a CSS class; the "action" refers to route of the controller we want to navigate to once it's subtmitted.

+#rendering
+rarely are we going to render from a post, patch or delete request. rendering should happen from a get request.

+#redirect
+when we redirect, we're sending a brand new get request.
+And when that happens, all variables created within that particular controller route/ action get annihilated and are gone.
+Redirects destroy instance variables.
+If we want an instance variable to live on, we can ERB:

+git commit -m 'add habit entries controller' git commit -m 'mount habit entries controller' git commit -m 'add views habit journal entries folder' git commit -m 'add link to new habit entry page' git commit -m 'add post entries, add new form, update spec.md'